 How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 We prefer to dehydrate things in bulk.
-So we’ll maximize the capacity of our food dehydrator, which is expandable up to 12 trays, or about 10 square feet of surface area.
-So just add a jar or two when dehydrating like ingredients.
+We’ll maximize the capacity of our food dehydrator, which is expandable up to 12 trays, or about 10 square feet of surface area.
+So just add a jar or two when dehydrating ingredients such as other sauces.

 So, let’s get started dehydrating some salsa.